 Welcome to the home page of the Oregon Coast Historical Railway in Coos Bay, Oregon.
 As our motto suggests, we’re working to preserve an important part of the region’s history by providing a place to restore and display vintage railroad and logging equipment.

-Our signature piece is the 1922 Baldwin steam locomotive No. 104, which served in the region's logging industry until the 1950s.
-We are in the process of restoring it to historically-accurate condition, and it can be viewed at our display area and museum at 766 S. First St., (US 101 northbound) in Coos Bay.
+It’s official!
+Our signature piece –Baldwin steam locomotive No. 104 — is 100 years old this year!
+It was built in 1922 and delivered to the Coos Bay Logging Co., and served in the region’s logging industry until the 1950s.
+We have restored it to historically-accurate condition (although for static display only!), and it can be viewed at our display area and museum at 766 S. First St., (US 101 northbound) in Coos Bay.
+Ring the bell!
 (Read more about No. 104 here.)

 We’ve also restored a 1949 Alco S-2 diesel switcher engine that was used at the International Paper sawmill and paper plant up the coast in Gardiner.
 Members and volunteers cleaned and painted engine No. 111 in its Gardiner shed before it was moved to our Coos Bay display area on Nov.
 17, 2006.
 (Read more about No. 111 here.)